-When German air raids failed to materialize, many parents decided to bring the kids back home.
-By January 1940, almost half of evacuees had returned.
+When German air raids failed to materialize, many parents decided to bring the kids home.
+By January 1940, almost half of evacuees were returned.

 Sometimes, refugees from relatively safe locations were shipped into high-risk target areas.
 Hundreds of refugees from Gibraltar were sent into London, in the early days of the Blitz.
 None of them could have been happy to leave London Station, to see hundreds of locals pushing past them, hurrying to get out.

 This story doesn’t only involve the British home islands, either.
 American Companies like Hoover and Eastman Kodak took thousands of children in, from employees of British subsidiaries.
 Thousands of English women and children were evacuated to Australia, following the Japanese attack on Singapore.

 By October 1940, the “Battle of Britain” had devolved into a mutually devastating battle of attrition, in which neither side was capable of striking the death blow.
 Hitler cast his gaze eastward the following June with a surprise attack on his “ally”, Josef Stalin.

 “Operation Steinbock”, the Luftwaffe’s last large-scale strategic bombing campaign of the war against southern England, was carried out three years later.
 285 German bombers attacked London on this day in 1944, in what the Brits called the “Baby Blitz”.